-Mr. CHIM Tak Lai (詹德禮) ("Mr. Chim"), aged 40, was appointed as our independent non-executive Director on 23 February 2022.
+Mr. CHIM Tak Lai (詹德禮) ("Mr. Chim"), aged 41, was appointed as our independent non-executive Director on 23 February 2022.
 Mr. Chim obtained a bachelor of art degree in business economics from the University of Hertfordshire in 2006.
 From January 2012 to March 2016, Mr. Chim worked as an accounting and operating manager in Modern Audio (International) Limited, a company principally engaged in trading, wholesale, retail and distributing video products and copyright licensing.
 Mr. Chim joined Imperium Financial Group Limited (the "Imperium Financial") which is listed on the GEM of the Stock Exchange (stock code: 8029) as senior accountant in March 2016.
 Since September 2020, Mr. Chim is the financial controller of the Imperium Financial and his primary responsibilities are to oversee all financial accounting operations, including group reporting, budgeting, audit, treasury function, consolidation and financial reporting.
 Mr. Chim has been an executive director of the Imperium Financial since May 2021 to now.
+Since December 2023, Mr. Chim is appointed as the CFO of the Winto Group (Holdings) Limited (stock code: 8238) and his primary responsibilities are to oversee all financial accounting operations, including group reporting, budgeting, audit, treasury function, consolidation and financial accounting operations, including group reporting, budgeting, audit, treasury function, consolidation and financial accounting operations, including group reporting, budgeting, audit, treasury function, consolidation and financial accounting operations, including group reporting, budgeting, audit, treasury function, consolidation and financial reporting.